garciaalvaro/melonpan-block-container/README.txt

             // Then wrap all the different versions inside an array.
             deprecated: [
                 {
                     // Old version of the block.
-Both extra_props and settings changed.
                     extra_props: {
                         // ...
                     },